-Hampshire-based specialist engineering firm Aqua Cooling has been honoured by the international Institute of Physics (IOP) during a parliamentary reception at the Palace of Westminster.
+Hampshire-based specialist engineering firm Aqua Group has been honoured by the international Institute of Physics (IOP) during a parliamentary reception at the Palace of Westminster.

 The team was presented with a Commended Innovation award for its patented Leak Prevention System (LPS) that puts a basic scientific principle to work in a commercial application for the first time.